Blazze23/quotes-app/README.md

+# Quotes-App

+This is a React single page app, where you can create quotes, add comments to them, and sort them.
+It is built with React and React Router V6.

+Live preview available at: [https://react-quoteme.netlify.app](https://react-quoteme.netlify.app)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).